Smith Mountain LakeState Park - Virginia |

 an enclosed area at all times.
 Cabin guests are charged $10 plus tax

 per night per pet.
-No pet fee is charged for camping.
+No pet fee is charged for camping

-Nature & History
+Nature & Environment

-All parks have trails, many with signs
+All parks have trails, many with signs explaining the environment.

-trails at First Landing through cypress
+Wander trails at First Landing through cypress swamps or hike Caledon’s

-Mother, Grayson Highlands and Natural
+at Hungry Mother, Grayson Highlands and Natural Tunnel offer a

-geological forces that shaped the land.
+glimpse of powerful geological forces that shaped the land.
+See how

-as Belle Isle, James River, Natural Bridge,
+rivers shaped some parks, such as Belle Isle, James River, Natural Bridge,

 Powhatan and Westmoreland.